Updated May 20, 2026

 Average monthly savings for drivers who switch and find savings

-New York is one of the most heavily regulated auto insurance markets in the United States, and New York City sits at the high end of pricing within the state.
-Every personal auto rate change in New York must receive prior approval from the New York Department of Financial Services (DFS) before it can take effect, and a separate 2018 DFS regulation prohibits insurers from using education level or occupational status as factors in initial tier placement.
-Layered on top of those guardrails, New York requires every driver to carry $50,000 of personal injury protection per person, well above the floor in most states.
-The Governor’s office and DFS have publicly identified New York as second in the nation for staged auto crashes, with more than 51,000 suspected incidents of insurance fraud reported to DFS in 2025 alone.
-The result is a market where premium variation between drivers and between ZIPs is wide, but the floor is unusually high for everyone.
+New York is one of the most heavily regulated auto insurance markets in the country, and New York City sits at the high end of pricing within the state.
+Every rate change must get prior approval from the New York Department of Financial Services before it takes effect, and a separate 2018 regulation bars insurers from using education or occupation when placing drivers into pricing tiers.
+On top of that, New York requires every driver to carry $50,000 in personal injury protection per person, well above the minimum in most other states.

 Real recent quotes Jerry found for New York drivers